BabylonJS/Exporters/BabylonJS_Installer/README.md

 # How to use
 You can now launch the tool \o/

-Once launched it will show you for both Max/Maya and their different respective versions, the currently installed exporter version.
+Once launched, it will show you for both Max/Maya and their different respective versions, the currently installed exporter version.

 You can then easily install the latest available version or uninstall the plugin.